 OJP is committed to ensuring a fair and open process for awarding grants.
-The Bureau of Justice Assistance reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+BJA reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+Applications for formula awards will be reviewed to ensure statutory requirements have been met.